tmpfs/async-validate/doc/readme/guide.md

 #### Pattern

-The `pattern` rule property indicates a regular expression that the value must match to pass validation.
+The `pattern` rule property is a regular expression that the value must match to pass validation.

 #### Range